-Recent flooding at the former confluence of Effra tributaries in Herne Hill: anti-flooding measures have recently been completed in Dulwich to alleviate the effects of events such as these downstream: cf photo 8.
+Recent flooding at the former confluence of Effra tributaries in Herne Hill: anti-flooding measures have been undertaken in Dulwich to alleviate the effects of events such as these downstream: cf photo 8.

 the former course of this small southern tributary of the Thames is

 quite well documented from its main sources in Upper Norwood, via

 Brixton, to its current outfall near Vauxhall, it is sometimes referred